Thinking about optimizing your website or your rankings suddenly went down and you don’t know what caused it?

 @searchliaison – Danny Sullivan

-It’s a bit different from the websites I’ve named before this but I really like twitter because its probably the quickest way to find out about trends in the search engine world.
+It’s a bit different from the websites I’ve named before but I like Twitter because it’s probably the quickest way to find out about trends in the search engine world.

 Danny Sullivan is the official liaison of search at Google so if anything’s happening he knows about it.
 Follow him on Twitter where he shares all his insights about how Google works.